 On the land of his ancestors in Scotland, a young farmer struggles to find a balance between farming, the conservation of wild, and human culture as he establishes a herd of heritage cattle.

-Galloway, an ancient town in an obscure corner of Scotland, has a proud and unique heritage based on hardy cattle and wide moors.
-But as the twentieth century progressed, the people of Galloway deserted the land and the moors have been transformed into commercial forest.
-Born and brought up in Dumfries and Galloway, author Patrick Laurie wonders whether or not the land of his ancestors is fated to fade away entirely.
+Galloway, an ancient region in an obscure corner of Scotland, has a proud and unique heritage based on hardy cattle and wide moors.
+But as the twentieth century progressed, the people of Galloway deserted the land and the moors are transforming into a vast commercial forest.